mozilla/pkipolicy/rootstore/policy.md

 *   Insofar as the Baseline Requirements attempt to define their own scope, the scope of this policy (section 1.1) overrides that.
-Mozilla thus requires CA operations relating to issuance of **all** SSL certificates in the scope of this policy to conform to the Baseline Requirements.
+Mozilla thus requires CA operations relating to issuance of **all** TLS server certificates in the scope of this policy to conform to the Baseline Requirements.

 *   Mozilla reserves the right to accept audits by auditors who do not meet the